anastasssia88/macpaw-frontend/README.md

 ![App preview for the PetsPaw test task built by Anastasia](./src/images/app.png)

 ## Personal Opinion 🙋🏼‍♀️
 I'd like to thank MacPaw team for such an intereseting test task!
 I had a lot of fun while building it and, to be honest, a lot of frustration & struggle as I had to deliver functionality I've never built before.
+Which is awesome.
+I was able to understand concepts I couldn't grasp before.

-Anyways, this experience is exactly what I needed to enhance my frontend skills and to gain confidence.
+This experience is exactly what I needed to enhance my frontend skills and to gain confidence.
 Whoever you decide to choose for the Intern Position, I'm very grateful to you.
 Thank you!

 <!-- ## Available Scripts